Nahta Cone: Geography

 Nahta Cone is located in Cassiar Land District of northwestern British Columbia, Canada, near the northern edge of the Arctic Lake Plateau.
 It has an elevation of 1670 m and rises about 60 m above the glacially scored surface of the plateau to a circular crater breached on the east.
 The cone is surrounded by Mess Creek valley to the west, Wetalth Ridge and Little Arctic Lake to the east, Tadekho Hill to the northeast, Exile Hill to the north and Arctic Lake to the south.
 Between Nahta Cone and Tadekho Hill is Nahta Creek which flows west through a valley into Mess Creek, a northwest-flowing tributary of the Stikine River.

 Nahta Cone lies in the southwestern corner of Mount Edziza Provincial Park about 70 km south-southeast of the community of Telegraph Creek.
-With an area of 266180 ha, Mount Edziza Provincial Park is one of the largest provincial parks in British Columbia and was established in 1972 to preserve the volcanic landscape.
+With an area of 2661.8 km2, Mount Edziza Provincial Park is one of the largest provincial parks in British Columbia and was established in 1972 to preserve the volcanic landscape.
 It also includes the Spectrum Range to the northeast and Mount Edziza further to the north which are separated by the broad east–west valley of Raspberry Pass.
 Mount Edziza Provincial Park is in the Tahltan Highland, a southeast-trending upland area extending along the western side of the Stikine Plateau.

 Geology

 Nahta Cone is the southernmost cinder cone of the Big Raven Formation, the youngest and least voluminous geological formation of the Mount Edziza volcanic complex.
 It formed on top of a limestone hill that overlies a contact between Early Devonian granitic rocks and Early Carboniferous volcanic rocks of the Stikine Assemblage, the oldest exposed stratified rocks of the Stikinia terrane which accreted to the continental margin of North America during the Jurassic.
 Five tiny hawaiite conelets consisting of black and brick-red scoria blocks comprise Nahta Cone; the hawaiite contains phenocrysts of olivine and plagioclase.
 Nahta Cone is somewhat older than The Ash Pit in the Mess Lake Lava Field which may be the youngest cinder cone of the Mount Edziza volcanic complex.

 Nahta Cone was the source of air-fall tephra and a roughly 3 km long lava flow which extends northerly and then westerly into the head of Nahta Creek.
-The air-fall tephra is lapilli-sized and distributed about 500 m west and 700 m north of the cone, suggesting the volcano was volcanically active at least twice during different wind conditions.
+The air-fall tephra is lapilli-sized and distributed about 500 m west and 700 m north of the cone, suggesting that the volcano was volcanically active at least twice during different wind conditions.
 Erosion has unmodified the blocky surface of the lava flow, but Nahta Creek at its distal end has begun to etch a new channel where it displaced the stream.
 Canadian volcanologist Jack Souther obtained a radiocarbon date of 1,340 years from the lava flow in 1970.